chi-chorus-frogs-2016/data-structures-set-challenge/README.md

 You're already familiar with classic Set operations like `union` and `intersection` from your experience with SQL.
 You've produced _subsets_ of arrays in Ruby using `#select` or `#filter`.
 You might have even used Ruby's `Hash` _as_ a set by relying on the fact that setting the same key in a Hash twice is idempotent.

 Finally, Sets can be much faster for specific operations than a List.
-If you need to only check for _membership_ in a collection, a Set is probably faster than a List.
-Sets don't have the overhead of needing to access elements by index or keep them in order.
+Most implementations of Sets (but probably not yours) offer a constant-time membership check.

 ## Release 1: Implement `MySet`